cuky23/puppet-module-cdgo/gocd/README.md

-# This module is based on the gitlab project for go_ci
+This module is based on the gitlab project for go_ci

 full credit to https://github.com/michaeltchapman/puppet-gocd for inspiring this update.

 more abstraction and this version is dropped into modules.

+This example will pull the debian version of gocd.
 ```
 call it with class {"gocd":}
 ```
-# This version is simply called gocd, Heira usage style has been changed, put this into something like local.yaml
+This version is simply called gocd, Heira usage style has been changed, put this into something like local.yaml Example
-Example
 ```
 gocd::active: true